crip/crip-names/README.md

     $ crip-names
     Stephen Hawkings

+    $ crip-names --all
+		Johnie Hjelm
+		Viktor Johansson
+		...

-    $ crip-names --type porn
+    $ crip-names --type diagnoses
-    Fister Reeves
+    Spinal Muscular Atrophy

   Options
-    --all   Get all names instead of a random name --type  Type of name: all|porn|diagnosis  Default: all
+    --all   Get all names instead of a random name --type  Type of name: all|diagnoses  Default: all
 ```

 ## Inspired By [Sindre Sorhus](http://sindresorhus.com)